Anglican Church of Canada

 To arrange a Baptism, please contact Cannon Pennyl .

 To see or fill out the Baptism Application, Click Here

 Marriage is a sacrament - a visible sign of spiritual grace.
 Marriage is one of seven sacraments (the others being Baptism, confirmation, Holy Communion, Penance, the anointing of the Sick, and Holy Orders).
 Ironically, while our culture has become skeptical and forgetful of these other sacraments, it celebrates marriage with increasing ostentation and expense.
 But this is backwards from a Christian perspective because the sacraments of priority - that is, the two sacraments instituted by Christ for our salvation - are baptism and communion.

 Still, just as baptism and communion are the sacraments of new life in Christ, so marriage is the sacrament of new Christian family and therefore deserves a joyful celebration.
 If you are baptized, practicing Christians and would like to learn more about the meaning of marriage, please complete the following application.
 Or, if thinking about marriage is prompting your interest in the Christian faith, please call and let's talk about your spiritual journey.

 Confirmation Services are at the Cathedral.
 Confirmation is an opportunity to make a mature profession of Christian faith, having engaged in a serious study of its teachings.
-If you are 12 years of age or older and interested in being confirmed, please speak with Fr.
-Paul as soon as possible so that confirmation classes can be arranged.
+If you are 12 years of age or older and interested in being confirmed, please speak with Canon Penny as soon as possible so that confirmation classes can be arranged.